Tengfei-Wang/external-internal-inpainting/README.md

 [paper]() | [project website]( )

 ## Introduction
-The proposed method can be easily applied to improve the color consistency of leaning-based image inpainting results.
+The proposed method can be  applied to improve the color consistency of leaning-based image inpainting results.
+The progressive internal color propagation  shows strong performance even with large mask ratios.
 ![]()
 ## Prerequisites
 - Python 3.6